cdapio/cdap/cdap-docs/developers-manual/source/pipelines/concepts-design.rst

 automate, and operate **data pipelines** on Hadoop.
 Completely open source, it is licensed under the Apache 2.0 license.

-Pipelines are a capability of CDAP and includes the *CDAP Application Studio*, a visual click-and-drag interface for building data pipelines from an included library of pre-built plugins.
+Pipelines are a capability of CDAP and includes the *CDAP Studio*, a visual click-and-drag interface for building data pipelines from an included library of pre-built plugins.